Jimmy Gressier: Personal life

 He lived in Boulogne-sur-Mer in Northern France and played football as well as competing in athletics as a teenager.
 In 2015, Gressier was selected to play for a football team representing France at the World Schools Football Cup in Guatemala, as well as being selected for the Junior Cross-Country World Championships in China.
-However, it became difficult to pursue both and he stopped football at the age of 17 years-old.
+However, it became difficult to pursue both and he stopped football at the age of 17.